-A little about me: I am an assistant professor of Statistics and Electrical Engineering at Stanford University.
+A little about me: I am an associate professor of Statistics and Electrical Engineering at Stanford University.
 I completed my PhD in computer science at Berkeley in 2014.
 My research interests are a bit eclectic, and they span computation, statistics, optimization, and machine learning; if you like any of these, we can probably find something interesting to chat about.
-At Berkeley, I worked in the Statistical Artificial Intelligence Lab (SAIL) under the joint supervision of Michael Jordan and Martin Wainwright.
-I obtained my master's degree (MA) in statistics in Fall 2012.
-I was an undergrad and a masters student at Stanford University, where I worked with Daphne Koller, and I also spent some time at Google Research, where I had the great fortune to work with Yoram Singer.
-(Here is a slightly more formal bio, with photo, in the third-person.)
+(Here is a slightly more formal bio, with higher resolution photos, in the third-person.)

 Contact info: [Visit]

 Please note: unfortunately, I am unable to respond to most inquiries regarding openings for graduate and postdoctoral positions in my group.
 Admissions to Stanford are handled at a department-wide level, not by me individually, so I am unable to comment on your suitability for graduate school or work with me.
 If you are already a Stanford student or have been admitted to Stanford, feel free to contact me about interests we may share.